dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

       return list.Value + list.Tail.Sum()
   }
 ```
-When you define a type whose methods allow nil as a receiver value, it’s worth pointing this
+When you define a type whose methods allow nil as a receiver value, it's worth pointing this
 out explicitly in its documentation comment, as we did above.

-Here’s part of the definition of the `Values` type from the `net/url` package:
+Here's part of the definition of the `Values` type from the `net/url` package:
 ```go
   // net/url
   package url